masumah · zahra

 fig. 03 — suiting up

-Each phase opened the door to the next, often because Claude or Figma’s MCP shipped new capabilities mid-quarter.
+Each phase opened the door to the next, often because I kept up with Claude or Figma’s MCP shipping new capabilities.

 cleaning up the design system

 I had Claude cross-reference every Figma component against actual usage in our codebase.
-Orphaned components got pruned, misplaced ones got rehomed.
+Orphaned components got pruned, misplaced ones got re-homed.
 I unified design tokens into a single tokens.json so the system and the codebase finally spoke the same language.
-Without this foundation, none of the later phases would have worked.

 Without a clean foundation, none of the later phases (especially front-end code generation) would have produced anything reliable.